- Course Code:

 - Be able to construct credible legal arguments with reference to general public law principles as well as specific judicial decisions.

-Method of assessmentAssessment weighting: 30% coursework (one 3000 word essay, worth 30%); 70% unseen examination.
+Method of assessmentAssessment weighting: One 3000 word essay, worth 30%; one unseen examination, worth 70%.
 Resubmission of coursework regulations do apply to this course.

 - Barnett, Hilaire (2008).
 Constitutional & Administrative Law.
 7th edition, Routledge-Cavendish.